sp90/prototype-builder/README.md

 ### Todo's

-* CLI to write tests for each module
-* Bower component boilerplate
-* Better architecture for multiple apps
-* Easy to deploy
-* Establish git flow or similar
-* Delete existing dist folder on a bump and create a new with the new updates
+* Add uncss
+* Add critical css
 * Add a clean operation
 * Add app manifest file with timestamp
-* Add uncss
-* Add critical css
 * Add sourcemaps for both sass and javascript
+* Add minification for js(uglify) & css(gulp-cssnano)
 * Add default seo support
+* Better architecture for multiple apps
+* Bower component boilerplate
+* Establish git flow or similar
+* Easy to deploy
+* Delete existing dist folder on a bump and create a new with the new updates
-* Find out if this needs a dashboard as a very small cms for
+* Find out if this needs a dashboard as a very small cms for easy changes
+* Enviroment variables
+* Cache busting on files (toggle by settings)
+* CLI to write tests for each module

 Best regards